Dansot4891/native-video-compress/README.md

 See the `example/` project in this repository.
 - Page: `example/lib/page/native_video_compress_page.dart`
 - Player widget: `example/lib/component/video_file_widget.dart`

+Notes:
+- The example uses `image_picker` purely to demonstrate selecting a video file.
+The plugin itself does not depend on it.
+- Typical workflow: pick a video (any method) → compress → use or move the output → run the cache clearing Function if the temporary file is no longer needed.

 ```dart
 // Simplified usage (from the example app)